JGCRI/pygcam/README.md

-# README #
+# pygcam #

-The **pygcam** package will provide a library of classes and functions and a set of scripts for working with GCAM.
-The package is currently in the initial stages of development.
+The **pygcam** package is currently under initial development.
+It is a Python package that will provide a classes, functions, and scripts for working with GCAM.

 ### Intended functionality ###

 * Functions for manipulating GCAM's XML input files and setting up experiments

 * Functions to run queries and perform basic manipulation of results (e.g., interpolating between timesteps, computing differences between scenarios).

 * Scripts that provide flexible command-line interfaces to the functionality provided by the library.

 ### How do I get set up? ###